 - You have a right to obtain information about the hospital's teaching and education programs.
 You may elect to refuse to participate in all or any part of these programs.

-- You have a right to see your medical center bill and have it explained to you.
+- You have a right to see your hospital bill and have it explained to you.

 - You have a right to inquire about financial assistance in paying your bill or filing insurance forms.

 - You have a right to know what hospital rules and regulations apply to your conduct as a patient.

 - You have a right to religious and other spiritual services.

 - You have the right to freely voice complaints and recommend changes freely without being subject to coercion, discrimination, reprisal, or unreasonable interruption of care.

 - You have the right to freely voice complaints and recommend changes freely without being subject to coercion, discrimination, reprisal, or unreasonable interruption in care.

 - You have the right to file a grievance with Customer Service.
 If you choose not to pursue a grievance with ALMH, you may contact one of the following:

 The Board of Directors, medical staff, and employees of Abraham Lincoln Memorial Hospital have always sought to treat their patients with fairness and concern, recognizing their needs and wishes and satisfying them to the fullest extent possible.
 The Board of Directors has delegated the responsibility of reviewing and resolving grievances to the President/CEO or his/her designee.
 If at any time a patient or family member feels they are not being treated in a fair and concerned manner, they should notify the ALMH Administrator On Call by dialing "0".